Do Go On - 443 - The Theft of The Scream

 It was a lot of fun.

-Alright, couple more people to thank.
+All right, a couple more people to thank.

 Okay, I would like to thank from Columbus, Ohio, which Matt would say is God's country.

-And we'd agree, Scott Alexander Foreman.
+And we'd agree, Scott Alexander.

-Got some great names today.
+Some great names today.

 No.

-Yeah.
 Oh, my God.

 I did see a fake.

-Where?
 Like out the front of the museum.

 There is one in the Gold Coast.

-No. So like out the front of the museum that David is in.
+No, so like out the front of the museum that David is in,

-There was a fake.
-There was another David.
+there was a fake, there was another David.

 Well, because the museum was too expensive and we were backpackers.

-But I've seen this one.
 And then we're like, oh, there's a David.

 Oh, there's David.
-There's a David.

 That was it.
-What a trip.

-There you go.
-I also saw the Pope.
+Also saw the Pope.

-So, you know.
 The real Pope or the real Pope?

 He did look a little different.

 Who was your Pope then?
-Was it Francis?

-Not my Pope.
+Well, not my Pope.

-Yeah, Francis.
 He's still the current Pope.

-But he was brand spanking new.
+But he was brand spankan new.

 He'd been in for a few months at the time.